chelsearbann/Exploring-AI-ML-With-Literary-Connections/README.md

 - Wrote R code to extract the TKAM reviews into an isolated dataset (attached).

 Tagging:
-- ChatGPT-4 was used to create tagging system for the dataset.
+- ChatGPT-4 was used to create tagging system for the dataset with a detailed prompt.
 - For next steps, the tags need refinement for more accuracy.
 For example, in the first attempt, one review was clearly disappointed with the book and the LLM tagged it with “positive sentiment.”
 For the future, a code can be written to isolate one book review at a time, feed each individual review into our local LLM so that it can better interpret the themes, nouns, ideas, and emotional cues from the individual review.
 We hypothesize that isolating each quote will create a more accurate tagging index by the LLM.